Yaksh88/ValueGlance/README.md

       cd project-repo

-   **Dowload the repository by using the green <> Code button ** *Extract files from the folder and open the folder in an IDE (VS Code)* *Next Open terminal in the directory of project and change directory to "my-app" *
+   **Dowload the repository by using the green <> Code button** -Extract files from the folder and open the folder in an IDE (VS Code) -Next Open terminal in the directory of project and change directory to "my-app"

        cd my-app